-- Physiologic pigmentation (see multifocal or diffuse mucosal pigmentation) – diffuse and bilateral, childhood onset
+- Physiologic pigmentation – Diffuse and bilateral, childhood onset (see multifocal or diffuse mucosal pigmentation).

-- Cronkhite-Canada syndrome – nonfamilial, GI polyposis syndrome with associated cutaneous hyperpigmented macules, onychodystrophy, and alopecia
+- Cronkhite-Canada syndrome – Nonfamilial gastrointestinal polyposis syndrome with associated cutaneous hyperpigmented macules, onychodystrophy, and alopecia.

-- Primary hypoadrenalism (Addison's disease) – diffuse blue-black streaks or patches on oral mucosa and tongue in addition to hyperpigmentation, particularly in sun-exposed areas and flexural creases; also with fatigue, hypotension, electrolyte abnormalities
+- Primary hypoadrenalism (Addison disease) – Diffuse blue-black streaks or patches on oral mucosa and tongue in addition to hyperpigmentation, particularly in sun-exposed areas and flexural creases; also with fatigue, hypotension, electrolyte abnormalities.

 - Other endocrine disorders: hyperthyroidism, Cushing disease

 - Post-inflammatory pigmentation – Hyperpigmented lesions at sites of previous inflammatory or traumatic lesions or adjacent to active lesions (eg, lichen planus, pemphigus, pemphigoid).